LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 There are two hooks in this framework:

-- ‘useSpeechRecognition’, a React hook that gives a component access to a transcript of speech picked up from the user’s microphone.
+- *useSpeechRecognition*, a React hook that gives a component access to a transcript of speech picked up from the user’s microphone.

-- ‘SpeechRecognition’ which manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.
+- *SpeechRecognition* which manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.

 ## Prerequisites